Fantasy football: Mahomes, Roethlisberger top Week 11 quarterback rankings

 Nov.
 18 (UPI) -- Patrick Mahomes of the Kansas City Chiefs tops my Week 11 fantasy football quarterback rankings for 2020.

 Ben Roethlisberger, Kyler Murray, Russell Wilson and Justin Herbert round out my Top 5 options for Week 11.
-Aaron Rodgers, Lamar Jackson, Tom Brady, Matt Ryan and Jameis Winston also land in my Top 10.
+Aaron Rodgers, Lamar Jackson, Matt Ryan, Tom Brady and Jameis Winston also land in my Top 10.

 I also would consider starting Kirk Cousins or Alex Smith this week if you are desperate at the position.